4thQ/tic-tac-toe/README.md

-# Tic Tac Toe
-Tic-Tac-Toe, Bunny got shot by UFO!
+# Tic-Tac-Toe, Bunny got shot by UFO!
 A simple and fun Tic Tac Toe game built with JavaScript, HTML, and CSS.

 ## Features